nevstokes/MakeOps/README.md

 ## Modules

+### composer

+If [Composer](https://getcomposer.org/) is installed on the host then this will be used otherwise Composer will be run in a container of the [official image](https://hub.docker.com/_/composer).
+The path to Composer (e.g. if `composer.phar` is available) or the container image to be used can both be set with the `COMPOSER` and `COMPOSER_IMAGE` environment variables respectively.

+Additionally, the Prestissimo Composer plugin for parallel installs will be added.

+#### Usage

+Specify `composer.lock` as a pre-requisite.

+The `composer outdated` command will be added to `CHECKS`.

+Other available targets are documented in `make help`.

 ### dotenv

 This module will create dotenv files from template versions that can be safely committed to source control (i.e. contains no passwords or api keys).